GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/custom-components.md

 Here is where you should do customize the layout of the component, for example, changing the position of the views, padding, margins or even remove some child views.
 All the UI Components of the SDK use **AutoLayout** to layout the views, but our SDK provides a `ContainerStackView` component to make the customization easier.
 The `ContainerStackView` works very much like a `UIStackView`, in fact, it has almost the same API, but it is better suitable for our needs in terms of customizability.
 Just like the other lifecycle methods, you can call `super.setUpLayout()` depending on if you want to make the layout of the component from scratch or just want to change some parts of the component.

 ### `updateContent()`
 Finally, this last lifecycle is called whenever the data of the component changes.
 Here is where you can change the logic of the component, change how the data is displayed or formatted.
-In the Stream SDK all of the components have a `content` propery that represents the data of the component.
+In the Stream SDK all of the components have a `content` property that represents the data of the component.
 The rule of thumb to use this lifecycle is that if the change you want to do depends on the data of the component, then you should use this lifecycle method, even, for example, to do layout changes that are impacted by the content.

 In addition to this, view components expose their content with the `content` property.
 For instance the `MessageContent` component `content`'s property holds the `ChatMessage` object.